OfLiberty/pacannabis.guide/docs/guide/README.md

 ## How To Use This Guide

-The guide serves as a respository of cannabis information in Pennsylvania.
+The guide serves as a repository of cannabis information in Pennsylvania.
 Here are a few tricks to using the guide.

 ### Header Anchors
 Next to every major heading you will see a green [<i class="fas fa-bong"></i>](/guide/#how-to-use-this-guide) icon when overing over it.
 Clicking it adds the header's anchor to the url.
 Now you may easily link to that specific content in discussions outside this website.